Lowclouds/logtag/README.md

 The last two are related because a key part of the implementation was a macro that

-> a) could be defined away, and
+   * could be defined away, and
-> b) performed the log tag tests before evaluating the log value.
+   * performed the log tag tests before evaluating the log value.
 In other words, the macro turned

 ```js
 puts(info, [t1,t2,..., t3]);